-- (i) all significant deficiencies in the design or operation of internal controls which could adversely affect the company's ability to record, process, summarise and report financial data, and has identified for the company's auditors any material weaknesses in internal controls, and - (ii) whether or not, there is any fraud that involves management or other employees who have a significant role in the company's internal control; and - (iii) as indicated in the report, whether or not, there were significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.
+- all significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarise and report financial data, and have identified for the Company's auditors any material weaknesses in internal controls, and - ii. whether or not, there is any fraud that involves Management or other employees who have a significant role in the Company's internal control; and - iii as indicated in the report, whether or not, there were significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.

-The financial statements of Old Mutual Nigeria Life Assurance Company Limited as at 31 December 2023 were approved by the directors.
+The Financial Statements of emPLE Life Assurance Limited as at 31 December 2024 were approved by the Directors on 16 April 2025.